derekmarion/oop-school-interface-i/README.md

 ## Our files

 Right now we only have two `ruby` files and a folder for our `csv` files.
-Thre is a new file here we may not have seen before called a 'runner' file.
+There is a new file here we may not have seen before called a 'runner' file.
 For our purposes, the runner file will be the file we 'run' when we want to use our school interface.

 ```Ruby
     #runner.rb